Welcome to the Scugog Lake Stewards

 Scugog Lake Stewards Inc. is an all volunteer group dedicated to sustaining and enhancing the health of Lake Scugog and its watershed through the promotion of PROJECTS, RESEARCH.
 EDUCATION AND COMMUNITY STEWARDSHIP.
 It is a Registered Charitable Organization incorporated in 2003 and audited annually.
 Your involvement in our work, your actions and your knowledge are critical to the health of the lake.

-SCUGOG LAKE STEWARDS IMPORTANT DOCUMENTS:
+SCUGOG LAKE STEWARDS ANNUAL GENERAL MEETING

 SIGN UP FOR OUR NEWSLETTER OR BECOME A MEMBER: